-- if you think more highly of yourself would you find it easier to stop smoking or drinking, Will binge eating or starving yourself be less of an issue?
+- would you find it easier to stop smoking or drinking, Will binge eating or starving yourself be less of an issue?

-- will your success be greater or less if you have a high level of self-esteem?
+- will your success be greater or less?

 The list goes on.
 Not everything stems from low self-esteem.
 In fact some problems can actually be worsened if your self-esteem is too high!
 Arrogance and pigheadedness are unattractive qualities for example when trying to form relationships.
 It is also true to say that many psychological issues are caused by one-off experiences, trauma and other factors that are not necessarily linked to self-esteem.